ShawnNectar/ShawnNectar/README.md

 ###

 <p align="left">Welcome to my GitHub profile.
-I'm a math and technology enthusiast, and I'm passionate about algorithms, machine learning, and exploring the wonders of the sky, space and Planet Earth.<br><br>My mission is to create code that is not only easy to use but also enjoyable to read, especially for those who want to learn in a fun way.
+I'm a math and technology enthusiast, and I'm passionate about algorithms, machine learning, and exploring the wonders of the sky, space and Planet Earth.<br><br>My mission is to create code that is not only easy to use but also enjoyable to read, especially for those who want to learn in a fun way, either stuff that you make our life better, we must overcome some things that were passed to us.
 I believe that technology can help us achieve great things, and I'm excited to be a part of that journey.<br><br>Who knows what the future holds?
 But I'm confident that one day, I'll create something that will change the game.
 Until then, I'm working on tech-based projects that span across different domains - from space to earth, from jets to cars, even some fun chemistry</p>

 ###